 Mike’s intellectual property clients have included the likes of Hall of Fame Major League Slugger George Brett, Amazon.com, Foot Locker, Beats Electronics, LLC (Beats by Dr. Dre), Helly Hansen, the North Face, Nestle, the Mayo Clinic, the University of Minnesota, Del Monte Fresh Produce, Novatel Wireless, Esprit, Quest Diagnostics, Red Lion Hotels, Cervecería Modelo (the manufacturer of Corona beer), Robert Bosch, LLC, and Carma Labs (makers of Carmex lip balm).

 In addition to Mike’s national litigation and trial practice, he is an award-winning author and proven thought leader on cutting-edge IP issues.
 In 2017, Mike received the prestigious JD Supra Readers’ Choice Award for his recognized writings on the subject of trademark law.
-The American Bar Association also just published Copyright Litigation Strategies, an 830 page treatise that Mike co-edited and contributed to as an author.
-Mike was also selected to the IPLaw360 editorial advisory board for 2017.
+The American Bar Association also recently published Copyright Litigation Strategies, an 830 page treatise that Mike co-edited and contributed to as an author.
+Mike was also selected to the IPLaw360 editorial advisory board for 2017 and 2018.

 Finally, Mike is the co-host of the weekly podcast, This Week in Law, where he and his guests discuss a wide variety of issues, including the intersection of law and technology.